 Representatives of the Trust have delivered invited presentations at numerous conferences and events for criminal justice professionals and mixed audiences of professional practitioners who might find themselves dealing with stalking cases.

 These have included a meeting of the national network of stalking SPOCs at an event organised by the National Police Chiefs’ Council (NPCC) in 2019 and a Crown Prosecution Service “protocol masterclass” ahead of the introduction of the new Protocol on the appropriate handling of stalking or harassment offences, as part of a package of measures to improve the way that the criminal justice system deals with stalking and harassment.

-The Trust, in cooperation with other agencies and charities, has also delivered training for social and healthcare professionals and workshops for domestic abuse caseworkers in Buckinghamshire, Hertfordshire, Merseyside, Nottinghamshire, West Berkshire and elsewhere.
+The Trust, in cooperation with other agencies and charities, has also delivered training for social and healthcare professionals and workshops for domestic abuse caseworkers across England and Wales.
 We are currently working with Tees, Esk and Wear Valleys NHS Foundation Trust to produce a comprehensive package of training materials relating to stalking and harassment.